 Businesses — and Especially Large Companies — Can Make a Huge Difference

 It is important to remember that many businesses can leverage power like few individuals ever could on their own.
 Some of the largest US-based companies have hundreds of thousands of global employees, while a few even employ more than a million people.

 Even if their notions of corporate social responsibility were to focus solely on their own workforce — by, for instance, implementing training programs, focusing on equitable hiring policies, and building a deeply diverse employee pool — these companies can improve the lives of a whole lot of people.

 Large companies are further in a position to significantly impact the economy, use their voices to influence public opinion, and even make a noteworthy dent in the carbon footprint of an entire nation, or even on the international level.
 When it comes to climate change, this is especially important.

 After all, for your business to survive and continue to be profitable, the planet has to continue to be hospitable, and you need to minimize the risk of disrupted supply lines.
 In that sense, what’s good for everyone else is good for a company too.

-When a large business is truly committed to a goal, it can make a huge difference.
-Corporate social responsibility is important for that reason alone.
+When a large business is truly committed to a goal, it can make a huge difference for both the company and the entire development of the world.